It was about 11 pm and I was on my way to bed when my random impulsive nature had the sudden urge to marble indigo blue Easter eggs. It’ll be quick I

 There was only one flaw in my plan, well maybe more than one, but the one big flaw (other then me) was….
 I don’t own blue nail polish.

 I still looked though.
-Much like that 2nd look in the fridge when you know nothing has changed from when you looked 10 minutes ago, I was hoping my desired object would magically appear .
-And despite this strategy having never worked before, I was feeling positive.
-Tonight could be my night!
+You know how it goes, it’s like that 2nd look in the fridge when you know nothing has changed from when you looked 10 minutes ago but you look anyway hoping the desired object will magically appear.
+Despite this strategy having never worked before, I was feeling positive; tonight could be my night!

 Nope, I still don’t own any blue nail polish.
 However, I did notice my box of oil paints and thought, hmmmm oil paint should float in water; that might work.

 Two hours later, I was in indigo marbled egg heaven!

 *This Post Contains Some Affiliate Links For Your Convenience.
 Click Here To Read My Full Disclosure Policy.

 Indigo Marbled Egg Supplies